In-App Notifications vs. Push Notifications: Can You Tell the Difference?

 The choice is yours

 I hope we managed to tell the difference between these two awfully similar concepts.
 How to make the final choice?
-Well, it all rides on your goals: do you want to attract inactive users’ attention?
+Well, it all depends on your business goals: do you want to attract inactive clients’ attention?
 Or is it about dealing with already existing customers?

-Both in-app and push notifications are great at what they do: enhancing the customer journey.
-So, good luck choosing the best option for your company!
+Both in-app and push notifications are great at what they do: enhancing the user journey.
+Also, in-app notifications are shaping the landscape of future data-driven decisions for app developers and mobile marketers.
+So, good luck making the best decision for your company!